oracle-livelabs/oci-core/oci-fullstackdrs/switchover-prechecks/images/switchover-prechecks copy.md

       ![](./images/mushop-broken.png)

-We have created an outage to a working Mushop application, in next lab we will use Full Stack DR service to initate the Switchover of the Full Stack (App VM's/Database/Application Customization) from Ashburn to Phoenix region.
+We have created an outage to a working Mushop application, in next set of labs we will use Ful

 ## Troubleshooting tips